owenda7/CS224IndividualProject/README.md

 <h3> DELIVERABLE 2 NOTES: </h3>

 Data has been hardcoded as 'Task' objects to represent how data will be viewed on main list view
-\nTODO: Add due dates to list view
+TODO: Add due dates to list view

 Function has been implemented to create new task item
 TODO: Make task item editable